international employment law firm alliance L&E Global

 Minimum requirements

 Employment contracts are generally not required to be written, but certain forms of employment contract should be in writing (notably fixed-term contracts, part-time contracts and temporary employment contracts).
-The employer should provide the employee with a written statement of the essential terms governing the employment relationship.
 Oral fixed-term contracts are unequivocally deemed to be indefinite-term contracts and oral part-time contracts are deemed full-time contracts.

 Fixed-term contracts should contain the same information as indefinite-term contracts and, in addition, fixed-term contracts should specify: